 Frost covered monument to Eveline and John Walter Stephens, All Saints Cemetery, Maidenhead Berkshire.

-Eveline Stephens was born Eveline Foale in Dartmouth, devon in 1872 to David Foale, a farmer, and his wife Mary Ann Cutmore Hingston.
+Eveline Stephens was born Eveline Foale in Dartmouth, Devon on 1st September 1872 to David Foale, a farmer, and his wife Mary Ann Cutmore Hingston.

-In 1891 Eveline and her family have moved to another farm in Dartmouth.
+In 1891 Eveline and her family have moved to another farm in Dittisham, Dartmouth.

 In 1898 Eveline marries John Water Stephens, a furnishing draper, in Totnes, Devon.

 1901 sees the birth of their first child, a son, John Stephens.
-On the 1901 Census, eveline, John Walter and baby John aged 2 months are living in Watford Hertfordshire in a house names Woodlands.
+On the 1901 Census, Eveline, John Walter, and baby John aged 2 months, are living in Watford Hertfordshire in a house named Woodlands.
 Visiting the family at the time is Eveline's younger sister Edith, aged 12.

 1904 sees the birth of their second son, David.

-In 1911 the family have moved to 66 High Street, Berkhampstead.
+In 1911 the family have moved to 66 High Street, Great Berkhampstead, Hertfordshire.

 As usual, an interesting post with lots of information!
 I like how the frost make this look, too.